Shar Pei Ear Anatomy, Problems and Cleaning

 Cleaning should be done using the ‘float’ method.
 This is where the cleaning solution is added to the ear.
 The ear is then gently massaged with the aim of loosening the debris which then floats.
 This usually triggers a head shaking response from the dog which will eject the debris from the ear.
 If some debris is left on the inside of the ear flaps, it can be wiped away carefully with cotton wool.
 You may have to repeat the process a number of times until the ear is clean.
 You can also place cotton wool in the ear immediately after applying the solution to "catch" the debris as the dog shakes its head.

-If there is a need to soak up any of the cleaning solution left in the ear gently insert a cotton bud.
-Never use a cotton bud to clean the ear as you will just push the debris further down.
+If there is a need to soak up any of the cleaning solution left in the ear either use a cotton wool makeup pad (disc) or gently insert a cotton bud (Q-Tip) but only around the "nobbly bits" and ear flaps.
+Never use a cotton bud to clean the ear canal as you will just push the debris further down.

 Ears should usually be cleaned before adding any medication prescribed by your vet but if your dog has severe ear disease you may need to treat the infection for 2-3 days (maybe more depending on the severity) before you try cleaning the ear.
 This gives a chance for the swelling and pain to reduce.
 In severe cases the ear cleaning may be done by the vet with the dog under sedation.

 Rewarding your dog after ear cleaning will pay dividends for future ear cleaning.